Define a Service

 return UploadResult(total_bytes=total_bytes)

-Bidirectional streaming (@bidi_stream)
+Bidirectional streaming (@bidi_stream / @BidiStream)

 Both sides stream concurrently.
 The method receives an async iterator and yields responses: